OUR COMMITMENT TO YOU

 If you do not provide some or all of the personal information requested, we may not be able to offer you our services or respond to you correctly.
 For example, if you do not provide us with all of the personal information we request when you are making a donation or purchasing merchandise or other products and services, we may not be able to process that donation or purchase correctly or to correctly issue you with a tax-deductible receipt or tax invoice.
 If you apply for a volunteer or paid position with CMRI and do not supply all the personal information we request, we may not be able to process your application correctly or respond to you on a timely basis.

 When it is important and when we are able, we will let you know the effects of a failure to provide personal information, if and when the situation arises.

 We collect personal information in a number of ways, both directly and indirectly.

 We hold personal information electronically and in hard copy form, both at our own premises and with the assistance of our service providers.
 We take security steps to protect the personal information we hold from misuse, loss, unauthorised access, modification or disclosure.
 These steps include a network firewall, encrypted transmission of electronic data, up-to-date anti-virus software, regular monitoring of all network traffic and strict access control policies on electronic data including authorisation of user log-ins and password levels.
 We also confirm that any third party service providers we use also have satisfactory processes in place.
 We secure any paper files in locked locations with restricted physical access and use of security alarms.
 We also take measures in respect of destroying or de-identifying personal information that is no longer needed for any lawful purpose.
-In relation to receiving donor or participant payments, CMRI uses Secure Socket Layer (SSL) certificates, which is a generally accepted standard for secure commerce transactions.
+In relation to receiving donor, participant or customer payments, CMRI uses Secure Socket Layer (SSL) certificates, which is a generally accepted standard for secure commerce transactions.